Vista-Technology/falco-and-falcosidekick-talk-containerday-2021/README.md

 ### The Serverless function

 As we said before, we want to react to an event of outbound network traffic towards some specifi IPs.
-A possibile remediation would be to produce, in an automated way, a Kubernetes Netork Policy to patch a poissibile security breach.
+A possibile remediation would be to produce, in an automated way, a Kubernetes Network Policy to patch a possibile security breach.

 This network policy will be resposible to deny all egress traffic from the POD.